Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 This example shows several fields, the first of which is the table's primary key, the second of which is the order id with a special tag to denote to Zenlytic that it is an "order", and the third of which is a numeric column, with a label and description.

 The dimension `order_id` is tagged as an 'order' which means it will show up in the Zenlytic UI with an option to "Drill into orders."
 If that option is selected, zenlytic will create a query filtered for the group selected and add that column, `order_id` and all fields (if any) defined in the `drill_fields` property.
+Since `order_id` also has the `link` specified, you will also see a follow up question to go to the link with the order id imputed in the link.

 ```